 By: Leah Ngari

 The pandemic is expected to impact Africa beyond the immediate public health crisis.
 Since 2015, the prevalence of undernourishment on the continent has steadily increased, with extreme climate fluctuations contributing to rising food insecurity.
-Even without the Coronavirus, this year’s locusts outbreak – which has yet to be contained – is already putting 5 million people in East Africa at risk for starvation.
+Even without the Coronavirus, this year’s locusts outbreak – which has yet to be contained – has put 5 million people in East Africa at risk for starvation.
 And African farmers often lack regular internet access, which can impede farmers from efficiently utilizing their land and resources.

 Covid-19 lockdowns and border closers have already brought to light deep vulnerabilities in the global food supply chain.
 According to the UN’s Food and Agriculture Organization (FAO) and World Food Programme (WFP), twenty-seven countries worldwide – over half of which are in Africa – are on the brink of a Covid-19-driven food crisis.